 HCPs can receive convenient and consistent prescribing and access information within the technology that they are already using.
 What’s more, existing technologies can be made more efficient without adding extra steps for HCPs with plug-ins designed to aid in medical documentation and remove leakage points caused by manual processes.

 3. Adopting digital solutions with the intent to connect and streamline processes between the provider’s office, Hub, payer and pharmacy.

-To drive digital market access enablement, pharmaceutical companies need a ‘digital point-of-care’ that makes the payer landscape transparent, and is built with intent to seamlessly support brands, HCPs, patients and the Hub in one place.
+To drive digital market access enablement, pharmaceutical companies need a "digital point-of-care" that makes the payer landscape transparent and is built with the intent to seamlessly support brands, HCPs, patients and the Hub in one place.
 We have made significant advancements in creating a more connected ecosystem between the key players involved in getting patients on the treatments they need.

 Execute Your Digital Market Access Strategy with OptimizeRx

 OptimizeRx is unmatched in digital technologies that reach providers where they spend most of their time, the EHR.
 Paired with advanced patient access, affordability, and adherence capabilities, we can provide a seamless experience.
 After running a comprehensive formulary pull-through campaign for one treatment manufacturer, OptimizeRx generated a 4.5% script lift among providers whose patients had the appropriate insurance and indication.
 Read the case study.